The deployable fourth industrial revolution

-Defence, security and critical infrastructure organisations now face a stark challenge – how to rapidly convert emerging commercial technology into assured deployable capability with the power to deliver real advantage in mission-critical environments.
+As industrial innovation drives a new range of intelligent tools and services into the open market to be accessed by anyone with sufficient resources, defence, security and critical infrastructure organisations suddenly face a stark challenge – how to rapidly convert emerging commercial technology into assured deployable capability with the power to deliver an advantage in mission-critical environments.

-The effective deployment of 4iR technology as an assured capability in mission critical environments is becoming a vital priority for global security.
-Achieving this requires a significant change of approach.Read more
+At QinetiQ, we know that enabling the effective deployment of 4iR technology as an assured capability delivering real advantage is a critical priority for global security.
+Achieving this requires a change in three main areas: